JuliaORNL/TutorialJuliaHPC/docs/applications/GrayScott/06-Perlmutter.md

 5. Browse into the `GrayScott.jl/Notebooks/Plot2D.jl/src/Plot2D.ipynb` notebook and open it.

-6. Select the Julia-16-threads kernel from the dropdown menu.
+6. Select the `Julia-16-threads 1.12` kernel from the dropdown menu.

 7. Run the Notebook cells (right triangle or Run menu > Run All Cells) and check you can get to the picture shown below.
 This is your first complete workflow from running a Gray-Scott simulation on Perlmutter high-performance computing system and visualizing the results on jupyter.nersc.gov!!!!

     ![Gray-Scott analysis](./images/jupyter.png)
     *Gray-Scott U and V output visualization using Makie.jl and ADIOS2.jl*

 8. Congratulations!
+You have run high-performance computing code and do the data analysis using one language.